saltstack/salt/doc/topics/tutorials/starting_states.rst

 So the httpd.conf is just a file in the apache directory, and is referenced directly.

-But with more than a single SLS file, more components can be added to the toolkit, consider this SSH example:
+But when using more than one single SLS file, more components can be added to the toolkit.
+Consider this SSH example:

 ``ssh/init.sls:``